JingruGong1023/Machine_Learning/ML_Review.md

 ·   `Stacking` involves fitting many different models types on the same data and using another model to learn how to best combine the predictions

-·   `Boosting` is an iterative strategy for adjusting an observations’ weight based on their previous classification
+·   `Boosting` is an iterative strategy for adjusting an observations’ weight based on their previous classification-> **building strong learner from weaker learners**

 ### VotingClassifier